 Trader’s Cove in Brick

 The breezes at this waterfront park are perfect on a warm day.
 Watch your little ones climb, slide, and bounce around this matted play area.
 This park is bulkheads, a public boat ramp, a travel lift, a walking path, picnic benches, and even a bird-watching area.

 This park is off the beaten path and the perfect spot to watch the sunrise or sunset.
 Take in some beautiful views at this NJ playground, complete with nautical age-appropriate play areas, a fitness area, a gazebo, and a walking trail with benches.
 Your kids can climb on a whale or a ship while you squeeze in a workout at the fitness area.

 1514 Beach Blvd., Forked River, NJ 08731

 Captain Joseph Buck Waterfront Park in Millville

-If you are in west Jersey and looking for a park on the water, this is your place.
-Even if you are not on the shoreline, this park still has its own boardwalk, playground, gazebo, and plenty of space for fishing.
-This quiet park has a playground area for the little ones too.
-If you are a history buff, The Captain Joseph Park is also a Revolutionary War site too.
+If you are in West Jersey and looking for a park on the water, this is your place.
+It’s not the shore, but this 9-acre park with a lake has a boardwalk, a playground with climbing space, a gazebo, and plenty of space for fishing.
+And for history buffs, know that you are standing on sacred ground—the park is where soldiers once fought during the Revolutionary War.